xoplog/xop-go/xopotel/NOTES.md

 OTEL links are all span-level, but they all have attribute slices rather than just name/description so they do not fit well as MetadataLinks.
-OTEL links are sent twice, once as MetadataLink with `otelLink` and also as line Links where their attributes (if any) are included.
-XXX
+OTEL links are sent twice, once as MetadataLink with `otelLink` and also as line Links where their attributes (if any) are included, always described as `xopOTELLinkDetail`.